National Prescription Drug Take Back Day

 Please note, sharps and liquids will not be accepted, and Take Back Day is for community members, not for commercial organizations.

-Northwestern Medicine will host five sites for community members to visit from 10 am – 2 pm on Saturday, October 26:
+Northwestern Medicine will host six sites for community members to visit from 10 am – 2 pm on Saturday, April 25:

 - Northwestern Medicine Lake Forest Hospital